gecrooks/modern-python-template/README.md

 Another brilliant advance to software engineering practice is continuous integration (CI).
 The basic idea is that all code gets thoroughly tested before it's added to the master branch.

 Github now makes this very easy to setup with Github actions.
-They even provcide basic templates.
-This testing workflow lives in `.github/workflows/python-package.yml`, and is a modification of Github's  `python-package` workflow.
+They even provide basic templates.
+This testing workflow lives in `.github/workflows/python-build.yml`, and is a modification of Github's  `python-package.yml` workflow.
 ```
 # This workflow will install Python dependencies, run tests and lint with a variety of Python versions
 # For more information see: https://help.github.com/actions/language-and-framework-guides/using-python-with-github-actions